Partial deliveries

 Automatic allocation

-By default, the system will not do a partial allocation of an order during automatic allocation.
-Please contact Ongoing to change this behavior for the goods owner where you want to allow partial, automatic allocation.
+The system might not do a partial allocation of an order during automatic allocation.
+Please contact Ongoing to change this behavior for the goods owner where you want to allow or disallow partial, automatic allocation.
 Once the settings have been changed, you can allocate the order automatically by pressing the Allocate button.

 Creating a back order

-Once you have allocated and picked the original order, you can create a back order for the remaining items by click on the Back order button in the order list:
+Once you have allocated the original order, you can create a back order for the remaining items by click on the Back order button in the order list:

 Shows the location of the Back order button.